 The historic home serves as base camp for a weekend of discovery.
 Designed to introduce guests to the natural riches of the Lowcountry's coastal ecosystem, the activity-packed itinerary includes guided hikes into the woodlands, bird-watching excursions along impoundments and boat trips through the pristine waterways of the refuge.

-The largest of four barrier islands within the 66,287-acre preserve, Bulls Island is a microcosm of an ecosystem described as one of the most productive environments on earth.
+The largest of four barrier islands within Cape Romaine's 66,287-acre preserve, Bulls Island is a microcosm of an ecosystem described as one of the most productive environments on earth.
 Its maritime forest, high and low salt marshes, intricate tidal creeks, fresh and brackish water ponds and white sandy beaches are home to an amazing diversity of wildlife, from American alligators to black eastern fox squirrels.

 Some 293 species of migratory and resident birds have been recorded in the island's 5,000 acres and surrounding waters, among them the endangered wood stork, bald eagle, American oystercatcher, piping plover, Wilson's plover and red knot.

 Each day of the expedition, guests set off to areas of the island where birds forage, nest and rest.
 The birdlife is so prolific, it's not unusual to spot an eagle, horned owl, black-necked stilt or painted bunting just getting to the destination.

 In the evening, the adventurers take a boat ride into Bulls Bay to watch the sunset, look for dolphins and visit an ephemeral sandbar that serves as a roost for hundreds of shorebirds and seabirds, among them black skimmers, ruddy turnstones, laughing gulls and oyster catchers.

 A Birding Paradise